-As a result of the above adjustments, the claim for this component decreased from €29,128 to €7,766.
-EY concluded that the net cost for the comprehensive electronic directory amounting to €7,766 is justifiable.
+As a result of the above adjustments, the claim for the comprehensive electronic directory component decreased from $\le 27,495$ to $\le 6,649$.
+EY concluded that the net cost for the comprehensive electronic directory amounting to $\le 6,649$ is justifiable.
 More information on this USO component is available in Annex 1 of this document.